Presidential visits: Good for politics, bad for business

 What does it all mean?

 Unfortunately, there isn’t much you can do as a business owner to keep the president from visiting.
 But this isn’t bad news.
 This report shows the impact they have on the cities and towns they visit; it does not factor the number of owners who close shop to listen, or to protest, or to volunteer.
 Nor does this mean that presidential visits are bad, unwanted, or that they should stop.
 What this means is that small businesses lose money on the day the President is in town.

 Small, local businesses have always been resilient—not even a hurricane knocks them out of the game very long.
 This report shows us more of the same: the effects of the president’s visit don’t last long.
 Things return to normal within a couple of days.
 That said, revenue is king for small businesses, so even a few days of lagging or missing sales can really hurt if your business has been struggling.

 NOTE ON METHODOLOGY: This report analyzed revenue at more than 87,000 small business across American cities visited by President Obama in 2016 and President Trump in 2017.
 We tracked the average number of transactions in the two days leading up to the visit, during the visits, and in the two days after the visit to contextualize the impact of a presidential visit has on revenue at businesses in those cities and towns.

 Did you enjoy “Presidential visits: Good for politics, bad for business”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.